Sunday, 23 August 2009

 Luckily they made a few gaps in the fence through which to point a camera.
 Combined with the lovely weather this made for a nice afternoon at the races;

 After which it was time for the all important BBQ with a few beers.
-And next morning dawned in true Eiffel style, damp and rather foggy;
+And next morning dawned in true Eifel style, damp and rather foggy!

 As a result of which all racing was postponed for the time being.
 As there was no guaranty that there would be any races that day, and being rather thrifty Dutchies, we didn’t want to spent € 38,- for looking at an empty track.
-So we headed off to the parking areas surrounding the track in search of interesting cars, which we did find, a nice old and rather original looking Tatra;
+So we headed off to the parking areas surrounding the track in search of interesting cars, which we did find!

 And when we nearly had given up hope, there really were a few races to be watched.
 Luckily the ticket boxes were closed by now so we could enter the stands without paying;

-And to cheer ourselves up a bit we built a little bonfire;
+And to cheer ourselves up a little bit we built a small bonfire.

 DHC report nr.
 37; Paint preparations